 “You don’t have to leave the country, or even the province, to find innovative research ideas,” says Chandrabalan, whose studies included a 16-month stint at Hydro One and placements with U of T researchers who were working on everything from solar cell manufacturing to designing robots to conduct inspections of large power generators.

-“I can’t plan a career on that,” she says.
 “Canada has a long-term commitment to climate change and staying within the various accords – things like that matter in the power industry.”

-De La Vega, too, says she found the prospect of living and working in the U.S. over the long-term dicey.
+De La Vega, meantime, says she found the prospect of living and working in the U.S. over the long-term dicey.
 “When I go to the U.S., I feel very different,” she says.
 “I feel like my background matters a lot – and I don’t mean what I’ve studied, but where I’m from.
 I get asked for random drug tests all the time.
 It’s not fun.”

 But does she feel like she's selling herself short?
 “No, definitely not,” De La Vega says, adding that she's landed at an innovative company with the potential to make a big difference.
 “Actually helping improving the way surgeons work and helping to save some people’s lives indirectly – that really makes my work mean something.